Samsung/tizen-docs/docs/application/dotnet/guides/uix/tts.md

 -   State changed

-    To get a notification when the TTS stage changes, register an event handler for the `StateChanged` event:
+    To get a notification when the TTS state changes, register an event handler for the `StateChanged` event:

     ```csharp
     /// Event handler